-In 1996, Dr. Wayne Lautt and his colleagues first discovered a hormone they called hepatic insulin-sensitizing substance (HISS).
+In 1996, Dr. Wayne Lautt and his colleagues first discovered a hormone they originally called hepatic insulin-sensitizing substance (HISS).
 In 2021, they renamed this hormone “hepatalin” (hepata from the medical word for liver and lin from insulin).

-Their work is keenly focused on this process of “Nutrient Partitioning” and on developing a series of “NuPa” products to measure metabolic health and to stimulate the production of HISS.
+Their work is keenly focused on this process of “Nutrient Partitioning” and on developing a series of “NuPa” products to measure metabolic health and to stimulate the production of hepatalin.

-Changing the focus to HISS and nutrient partitioning will change the prevention and treatment paradigms in diabetes.
+Changing the focus to hepatalin and nutrient partitioning will change the prevention and treatment paradigms in diabetes.

 Dr. Lautt, Professor Emeritus at the Department of Pharmacology and Therapeutics at the University of Manitoba, has about 220 peer-reviewed publications to his credit.
-Of these, over 60 are related to HISS, including the following:
+Of these, over 60 are related to HISS (renamed “hepatalin” in 2021), including the following: